-This menu of outcomes was developed to inform Animal Charity Evaluators’ charity evaluations and grant-making activities and to support advocates in better defining and evaluating their advocacy outcomes.
+The Menu of Outcomes was developed to inform Animal Charity Evaluators’ charity evaluations and grantmaking activities and to support advocates in better defining and evaluating their advocacy outcomes.
+In this context, the term “outcome” refers to the changes made by organizations or individuals as a result of their animal advocacy activities.

-The outcomes outlined below aim to capture the full spectrum of work done by animal advocates to try and produce change for animals.
-These outcomes were categorized with the intention of better understanding and communicating both how the animal advocacy movement works as a whole and how individual charities operate within the movement.
-We use these outcomes to categorize the work of charities we encounter in our charity evaluations and ACE Movement Grants applications.
-We think they will also be useful for individuals and organizations when evaluating their work or developing their strategic plans.
+The eight outcomes below aim to capture the full spectrum of work animal advocates do to create change for animals.
+They were developed with the intention of better understanding and communicating both how the animal advocacy movement works as a whole and how individual charities operate within the movement.
+We use these outcomes to categorize the work of charities we encounter in our Charity Evaluations and Movement Grants applications.
+We believe they are also useful for individuals and organizations that are evaluating their work or developing their strategic plans.

-We don’t think these outcomes are entirely discrete, and many interventions are likely to have multiple outcomes associated with them (e.g., undercover investigation footage can be used to support campaigns to improve welfare standards, or it can be used in outreach to increase the prevalence of anti-speciesist values).
+We don’t think these outcomes are entirely discrete, and many interventions are likely to have multiple outcomes associated with them.
+For example, undercover investigation footage may be used to support campaigns to improve welfare standards, and it may also be used for outreach to increase the prevalence of anti-speciesist values.
 We have added examples of interventions to each outcome to better illustrate our thinking.
-This is not intended to be an exhaustive list.
+These intervention examples are not intended to be exhaustive lists.

 Decreased Consumption of Animal Products

-This category refers to interventions aimed at encouraging and supporting individuals to decrease their consumption or use of animal products.
+This category refers to interventions aimed at encouraging and supporting individuals to decrease their consumption or use of animal products (goods or services).

 - Veg*n pledge programs

-- Veg*n education via leafleting, ads on billboards or online, and media outreach
+- Veg*n education via leafleting, billboards or online ads, and media outreach

 - Encouraging people to boycott zoos, aquariums, circuses, and other forms of human entertainment involving the use of animals